UEFA has ‘grave concerns’ over FIFA’s biennial WCup push

 “As one concrete example amongst so many, it is imperative to highlight the concerns shared across the footballing world regarding the impact a biennial FIFA World Cup would have on the international match calendar and, prominently in this context, on women’s football.”

-Currently, the Women’s World Cup and continental events, like the European Championship, are held in odd-numbered years.
+Major women’s tournaments, such as the World Cup and continental events like the European Championship, are currently held in odd-numbered years.
 The men’s World Cup and Euros are held in even-numbered years.
-FIFA’s new vision for football would mean every year would feature a men’s tournament that would deny the clear summer focus to promote the growth of the women’s game.
+FIFA’s new vision for football would mean every year would feature a men’s tournament, which would deny the clear summer focus to promote the growth of the women’s game.
 A World Cup would also clash with the Olympics, unlike now.

 “If realized, the new schedule will have an adverse impact on the balance between local, domestic, continental, and international competitions,” Evain wrote to earlier to Ceferin in another letter seen by the AP.
 “This will likely undermine tournaments such as the Asian Cup, Africa Cup of Nations, Copa América, European Football Championship, Gold Cup, and Nations Cup, which hold just as much importance to matchgoing fans as the World Cup itself.”